ORESoftware/r2g/README.md

 ### Important Info

 * This tool is only proven on MacOS/*nix, not tested on Windows.
-* Testing does not happen in your local codebase - before anything, your codebase is copied to `"$HOME/.r2g/temp/copy"`
+* Testing does not happen in your local codebase - before anything, your codebase is copied to `"$HOME/.r2g/temp/copy"`, and testing happens there.

 <b>To make this README as clear and concise as possible:</b>